james7132/DanmakU/docs/guides/getting_started/firing_your_first_bullet.md

    without one.**

 1. Add another empty game object to the scene.
 This time, add a
-@Danmaku.DanmakuPrefab component to the object.
+@DanmakU.DanmakuPrefab component to the object.

    Name it `Danmaku Prefab`.
 This object will be the template we use for our bullets.

-   @Danmaku.DanmakuPrefab defines a bullet type for your game.
+   @DanmakU.DanmakuPrefab defines a bullet type for your game.
 It contains a reference to the shader, sprite (or mesh), and collision information for that bullet type.